 Rent should be the key return for buy to let landlords; When looking for properties compare the rental yields.
 This is the annual rent received as a percentage of the purchase price.
 Be sure to calculate the rental yield correctly, and if you're buying with a mortgage, note that the rent to property price yield will not be the return you receive.

 To calculate your annual return on investment subtract your annual mortgage cost from your annual rent and then work this out as a percentage of the original deposit you put down.
 Remember, tax, maintenance, and other landlord costs will also need to be deducted from this return.
+For more information about this topic, you can check this Loan corp to see what you're missing.

 If you buy a property at £190,000 that could rent for £800 per month, you need a £50,000 deposit and approximately £2,060 in annual costs.